francesco265/pwalkerHax/README.md

 # pwalkerHax

-A port of Dmitry's work on [Pokewalker hacking](https://dmitry.gr/?r=05.Projects&proj=28.%20pokewalker) as an homebrew application for the Nintendo 3DS.

-It is essentially an hacking tool for the Pokewalker that uses the 3DS's infrared transceiver to communicate with the device.
+An hacking tool for the Pokewalker written as a 3DS homebrew application that uses the built-in infrared transceiver to communicate with the Pokewalker.

 ## Current Features